wb2axip by ZipCPU

 WB2AXIP: A Pipelind Wishbone B4 to AXI4 bridge

 Built out of necessity, this core is designed to provide a conversion from a wishbone bus to an AXI bus.
 Primarily, the core is designed to connect a wishbone bus, either 32- or 128-bits wide, to a 128-bit wide AXI bus, which is the natural width of a DDR3 transaction (with 16-bit lanes).
 Hence, if the Memory Interface Generator DDR3 controller is running at a 4:1 clock rate, memory clocks to AXI system clocks, then it should be possible to accomplish one transaction clock at a sustained or pipelined rate.
 This bus translator is designed to be able to handle one transaction per clock (pipelined), although (due to Xilinx's MIG design) the delay may be up to 27 clocks.
 (Ouch!)

 Since the initial build of the core, I've added the WB to AXI lite bridge.
 This is also a pipelined bridge, and like the original one it is also formally verified.

 AXI to Wishbone conversion

-I'd like to thank @wallento for his initial work on a Wishbone to AXI converter (https://github.com/wallento/wb2axi), and his encouragement to improve upon it.
-While this isn't a fork of his work, it takes its motivation from his work.
+I'd like to thank @wallento for his initial work on a Wishbone to AXI converter, and his encouragement to improve upon it.
+While this isn't a fork of his work, the pipelined wishbone to AXI bridge took its initial motivation from his work.